In a digital revolution, the only direction is forward

 Manufacturing in the future will demand sustainable, resource-efficient production and great flexibility combined with a high level of productivity.
 Industrial automation is crucial for meeting these requirements.
 But manufacturing in the future will demand sustainable, resource-efficient production and great flexibility combined with a high level of productivity.
 And as the world’s largest provider of industrial automation, Siemens is helping customers lead the way by deploying smart, autonomous machines and robots, cloud computing, and distributed I/O systems to create a fully automated, customer-oriented manufacturing process.

 Industrial automation is not just a way to respond to the multiple changes affecting American manufacturing, but it is also a method to manage and actively shape change itself.
-Innovations such as artificial intelligence (AI) are already being gradually integrated into manufacturing, to work effectively with smart machines and robots.
+Innovations such as artificial intelligence (AI) are already being gradually integrated into manufacturing, to work effectively with smart machines and robots, and to process mass amounts of data.
 Transformative opportunities for manufacturing optimization will come when these smart systems become fully capable of anomaly recognition, preventive maintenance, autonomous handling of unfamiliar objects, improved product availability, and quality assurance.

 As virtual commissioning became a standard during the pandemic, multiple benefits became quickly apparent.
 Increased adoption of advanced simulation and digital-twin software is helping improve the manufacturing process for companies globally.
 Over 90 percent of the industrial Fortune 500 use Siemens software to master complexity of their products and turn that into a competitive advantage, in industries ranging from automotive to pharmaceutical to food and beverage to aerospace.
 The Siemens Xcelerator software portfolio includes advanced capabilities for digital twins, product-lifecycle management, product-, plant-, and process-design modeling and simulation, Industrial Internet of Things (IIoT), and much more.